Trustroots/trustroots-ansible/README.md

 You can run it with:

 ```
-ansible-playbook -K mailtrain.yml
+ansible-playbook mailtrain.yml
 ```

-(the `-K` flag is to make it ask you for your user password to gain super user access)
+(...and your choice of _sudo password_ method, see above)